andrechristikan/ack-nestjs-boilerplate/README.md

     > Note: If we won't use kafka, simply we can delete `kafka folder` and remove `config in config/kafka.config.ts`

 6. Last step, run the project

     ```sh
     yarn start:dev
     ```

     with npm

     ```sh
     npm run start:dev
     ```

-Congrats !!!
-Cheers 🍻🍻, our project is running well.
+Cheers 🍻🍻 !!! our project is running well.
 Now we can use all features.

-Go install or open `REST Client` you prefer.
+Then go install or open `REST Client`.
 In this case, let assume we use [Postman Client](postman-url).
 After installation, we need to import all endpoint into postman, [see this instruction](#endpoints).

 ## Usage

 Documents usage will has difference file.
 Document will put in [USAGE.md](usage-url)

 ## License